Mykrowave/azure-architect-playbook/containerization/docker/readme.md

 - Many organizations publish docker images to DockerHub (it's public and free with account)
 - Need Registry, repository, and version tag to get image you want

+## Notes
+- Containers do not persist file changes made in it's image.
+To do so you would need to take extra steps to preserve the state of the container
+- possible to mount volumes to a container for persistance (not super great idea)